ExpressGateway/express-gateway.io/docs/core-concepts.md

 ### credentials
 Credentials are types of authentication and authorizations.
 In Express Gateway, a consumer may be assigned one or more credentials.
 Each credential specifies a set of [scopes](#scopes) that are used for authorizations.
 Express Gateway comes with a simple yet powerful [Credential Management](#Credential Management) module.

+### scopes
+Scopes are labels used to assign authorizations.
+Scopes are defined globally and then assigned to API endpoints and credentials.
+If an API Consumer tries to acccess an API endpoint tagged with a scope, the authorization policy protecting the endpoint looks up the credentials to make sure the consumer has the corresponding scope.